AmitRohan/bitbns-report-analyzer/README.md

 2. Install Project Dependencies by running ```npm install``` in your root folder

 # Run
-Run the project and give input based on inputs.
+Run the project and give input based on the menu.

 ```
     npm start
 ```

+# Ref
+1. asciichart
+2. coingecko-api
+3. csv-parse